mort-sh/docs/documentation/SvelteKit.md

 ## Svelte

 There are many [icon libraries for Svelte](/packages#icons).
-When choosing an icon library, it is recommended to avoid those that provide a `.svelte` file per icon as these libraries can have thousands of `.svelte` files which really slow down [Vite's dependency optimization](https://vite.dev/guide/dep-pre-bundling.html).
+When choosing an icon library, it is recommended to avoid those that provide a `.svelte` file per icon, as these libraries can have thousands of `.svelte` files which really slow down [Vite's dependency optimization](https://vite.dev/guide/dep-pre-bundling.html).
 This can become especially pathological if the icons are imported both via an umbrella import and subpath import [as described in the `vite-plugin-svelte` FAQ](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies).

 # Images